chihakuro/LPR-and-car-types-recognition/README.md

 ## II.
 Installation:
 ### 1. Requirement libraries:
-First we have to install these libraries (or install through requirement.txt):
+First we have to install these libraries (or install through requirements.txt):
 ```bash
 pip install numpy
 pip install pandas